Jojobinx17/duolingo-torture/README.md

 # Duolingo Torture - Invasive Duolingo Reminders

-_Note: this project is still in active development and may not work as expected._
+_Note: this project is still in active development/testing.
+Please report any issues to this repo's issues tab, or contact help.jojobinx17@gmail.com.._

 To install: